Introduction by the Chair

 ‘Providing a foundation for life’

-The Seckford Foundation Free Schools Trust (the ‘Trust’) was set up to help local communities to establish and run a number of free schools and academies in Suffolk.
+The Seckford Foundation Free Schools Trust (the ‘Trust’) was set up to help local communities to establish and run a number of academies and free schools in Suffolk and East Anglia.
 The Trust was established by the Seckford Foundation which is a long established charity dedicated to the education and welfare of young people and older people in Suffolk.

 In response to local community requests, the Trust opened Beccles Free School and Saxmundham Free School in 2012 and Ixworth Free School in 2014.
 All three schools are thriving and the number of students choosing to attend has increased steadily since opening.